FranciskaDendooven/atrium/README.md

 # About Atrium

->It was created within the context of a final project by team "DeadPool" from Class YU-4 of Becode campus Ghent.
+>It was created within the context of a final project by team "DeadPool" from Class YU-4 of Becode campus Ghent.<br/>
 Atrium is a social platform to unify BeCodians.
-It came from the desire of connecting all Becode Campus in one unique platform and bridge the gap that Discord can't.
+It came from the desire of connecting all Becode Campuses in one unique platform and bridge the gap that Discord can't.<br/>
-Therefor Atrium allows each becodian be it a student, coah or staff, to get in touch with their peers from other campuses.
+Therefor Atrium allows each becodian, be it a student, coah or staff, to get in touch with their peers from other campuses. <br/>
 We gave the platform several categories for different purposes.
-In the area CodeQ&A for example, the user can ask questions, help or ask for feedback related to their code, and in the area Bots, users can share ideas for our beloved "alarm button".
+In the area CodeQ&A for example, the user can ask questions, help or feedback related to their code, and in the area Bots, users can share ideas for our beloved "alarm button".

 >It is meant to unify becode students globally, but it is also a learning tool.
 A tool to be constantly improved and worked upon (within BeCode rules of course ;) ).
 It was such an ambitious project, that we new perfectly that 4 weeks (the time given in "Kingsize project" exercise) was not enough to build all we had envisioned, so we leave this project open to future Becodians to pick it up and build from where we left.